 • Experience working directly in community training for environmental conservation

-• Demonstrated ability to work effectively with teachers, farmers, and/or youth groups as well as work with local elected officials, elementary/high school staff and local government/NGO workers
+• Demonstrated ability to work effectively with teachers, students and youth groups as well as with local elected officials, other elementary/high school staff and local government workers

-• Interest and skills in people-focused environmental work regarding trash management, tree planting and environmental education
+• Interest and skills in people-focused environmental work regarding environmental education, tree planting and trash management

 • Demonstrated successful experience in organizing and/or planning community events